EmreNtm/minecraft-inversekinematics-tentacle/README.md

 /* Tentacle is a collection of segments.
  * player.getEyeLocation(): Starting location of the tentacle.
  * 10: Length of the tentacle.
- * 100: Segment amount of the particle.
+ * 100: Segment amount of the tentacle.
  * (We have 100 segments, so the tentacle will have 99 joints.)
  * 1: Particle amount of each segment.
  * DustOptions: Color and size of each segment particle. */